Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 (1972), **1/2

-Although he isn't as talented, Brown faces the same sort of
+Although he was not as talented, Brown surley faced the same

 shifting from the Zombies to Argent.
 Take some pop and add more

-rock, but like that confusing antifreeze and water mixture, how much
+rock, but like the antifreeze and water mixture, how much

-here, dropping the famous vocal harmonies and complex backing usually
+straddles the line, dropping the vocal harmonies and complex backing of

-associated with a Brown project in favor of piano-pop with some odd
+earlier Brown projects in favor of piano-pop with some odd

 characteristics.
-A main shift occurs with the singer -
+A main shift in the formula occurs with the

-vocalist/bassist Ian Lloyd, who doesn't get the benefit of the
+vocalist/bassist Ian Lloyd, who does not get the benefit of the

 traditional glorious backing vocals here.
-Lloyd is not quite a
+Lloyd was not quite a

 the piano-pop thing to the group's detriment as well.
 Well,

-what did the group like about themselves?
+what did the group or producer like?
 Under the "like"

 column mark down Lloyd's vocals, and Brown's keyboards.
 Under